 Unfortunately, Mercury does not insure other types of vehicles such as motorcycles or recreational vehicles.

 Mercury car services

-Mercury offers a rich collection of online resources for drivers, including tips for teen drivers, a driving quiz, a list of apps to keep teen drivers safe, tips on finance, travel, insurance and how to prepare for or deal with extreme weather.
+Mercury offers a rich collection of online resources for drivers, including tips for teen drivers, a driving quiz, a list of apps to keep teen drivers safe, tips on finance, travel, insurance and a guide for how to prepare for or deal with extreme weather.
 The company also authorizes certain vehicle repair facilities to help you find a high-quality repair shop near you.

 Mercury home insurance

 Mercury home insurance offers the standard home coverage options, along with extended dwelling replacement cost coverage, identity theft protection and valuable items coverage.
 It also earns a Bankrate Score of 2.6 out of 5.
 Keep in mind that Mercury only writes homeowners policies in 10 states: Arizona, California, Georgia, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas and Virginia.